LSSTDESC/SN_image_catalog_validation/docs/getting_started.md

 ## Objective: To find a distribution of the surface brightness of the host galaxy at the location of the SNe.

 - The galaxies in the DDF region are now in `/global/projecta/projectdirs/lsst/groups/SSim/DC2/cosmoDC2_v1.1.4/ddf_region_galaxy_catalog`.
 They are a superset of the SN hosts, and are in a hdf file per Healpixel.
+This was done by a code similar to `https://github.com/LSSTDESC/sims_GCRCatSimInterface/blob/u/danielsf/generate/sne/workspace/sne/write_galcat.py` but only working on the DDF regions by restricting the healpixels.
+It also has  sveral quantities of galaxies.
+The code doing this is in `utils/write_ddf_galcat.py`

 - The SN we care about are on nersc in the form of a sqlite database.
 This might get updated, but we want to be able to run the validation tests on a similar sqlite database.
 The database is located [here](/global/projecta/projectdirs/lsst/groups/SSim/DC2/cosmoDC2_v1.1.4/sne_cosmoDC2_v1.1.4_MS_DDF.db).